cheshire137/competiwatch-desktop/README.md

 The app should launch and also open in your browser.
 You can close the browser tab.

+### Log Files

+While you run the app, Electron logs will end up in the following places:

+- on macOS: `~/Library/Logs/Competiwatch/log.log`
+- on Windows: `%USERPROFILE%\AppData\Roaming\Competiwatch\log.log`
+- on Linux: `~/.config/Competiwatch/log.log`

+React logs will show in your terminal.

 ## How to Build Executables

 For macOS, from a Mac run: